 “I want to quickly and efficiently clean datasets of all sizes to spend more time on analysis and less time on data preparation.
 I will practice data cleaning techniques every week and become proficient in at least three software programs for data cleaning within 8 months.”

-Measurable: This could be measured by practicing data cleaning techniques weekly and becoming proficient in three software programs within 8 months.
+M: This could be measured by practicing data cleaning techniques weekly and becoming proficient in three software programs within 8 months.

-Attainable: This goal is reachable with consistent practice regularly.
+A: This goal is reachable with consistent practice regularly.

-Relevant: Data cleaning is necessary for you to analyze datasets more effectively.
+R: Data cleaning is necessary for you to analyze datasets more effectively.

-Time-based: The goal is to be accomplished by the end of 8 months.
+T: The goal is to be accomplished by the end of 8 months.

 9. Obtain a Promotion